-just east of the center (downshear at this time; see Fig. 1).
-During the following 2 h (Figs. 5b,c), the cell grew dramatically.
-Sondes D9 and D10 contained the largest helicity.
-Cell growth occurred in the same region of the storm as these two large helicity values.
-Helicity values were also elevated in the region upwind of the deepest cells (sondes D12 and D13).
-The remaining sondes on 24-25 August (Fig. 5a) were located outside of the deep convection and generally contained much smaller helicity values.
-Taken together, Figs. 2, 4, and 5 show that the largest helicity occurred in the four soundings closest to the deep cells on the two days (D2, D5, D9, and D10).
+(sondes D12 and D13).
+The remaining sondes on 24-25 August (Figure 5a) were located outside of the deep convection and generally contained much smaller helicity values.
+Taken together, Figures 2, 4, and 5 show that the largest helicity occurred in the four soundings closest to the deep cells on the two days (D2, D5, D9, and D10).

-Table 1 gives the typical values of helicity over a 3-km layer from operational analyses in middle-latitude severe weather (Thompson et al. 2003).
-Included are mean values for three types of convection: without supercells, with nontornadic supercells, and with significant tornadic events.
+Table 1 gives the typical values of helicity over a 3-km layer from operational analyses in middle latitude severe weather (Thompson et al. 2003).
+Included are mean values for three types of convection: without supercells, with non-tornadic supercells, and with significant tornadic events.
 Table 1 compares Thompson et al.'s (2003) helicity values with the upshear mean and downshear mean values over 3, 6, and 12 km in this study, as well as with the mean over the four sondes closest to the deep convection.
-In addition, the magnitude of 0-6-km vertical wind shear is shown for the same cases.
+In addition, the magnitude of 0-6 km vertical wind shear is shown for the same cases.

 The mean upshear helicity in Hurricane Bonnie is similar to the nontornadic supercell values of Thompson et al. (2003).
-The mean downshear helicity is nearly 3 times as large, and more than double the value from the strong tornadic events of Thompson et al. (2003).
+The mean downshear helicity is nearly three times as large, and more than double the value from the strong tornadic events of Thompson et al. (2003).
 In the four near-convection soundings in the hurricane, the mean helicity reaches extreme values that are three times the strong tornadic supercell values in middle latitudes.
 Downshear sondes were released at a mean radius of 192 km, upshear sondes at 177 km.
 As a result, the differences between upshear and downshear sondes did not relate to a notable variation in their mean distance from the center.

-The helicity values in Table 1 reach even greater extremes over 6- and 12-km layers, with mean values as large as 1628 m s-2 for soundings nearest the deep convection.
+The helicity values in Table 1 reach even greater extremes over 6 km and 12 km layers, with mean values as large as $1628 \text{ m}^2 \text{ s}^{-2}$ for soundings nearest the deep convection.
 The local vertical shear magnitudes have comparable variation.
 Upshear of the center, shear is equivalent to minimal supercell values in middle latitudes.
-Mean local shear downshear of the center and near the deep convection exceeds 30 m s-1, larger than in all of Thompson et al.'s (2003) composites.
+Mean local shear downshear of the center and near the deep convection exceeds 30 ms-1, larger than in all of Thompson et al.'s (2003) composites.